mthalken/Surf_Shop_Analysis/README.md

 ## The purpose of this analysis was to check weather trends in Oahu, Hawaii to help predict the best location for a surf shop and present the results using a Flask app.

 ## Project Overview:
-1. Using sqlalchemy find the precipitation and tempiture trends for Oahu, Hawaii and specifically a single station.
+1. Using sqlalchemy find the precipitation and temperature trends for Oahu, Hawaii and specifically a single station.
 2. Plot the results using matplotlib using a bar chart in bins.
 3. Find the summary statistics for the month of June and December.
 4. Using the Flask app report the results.